The Dutch House, Ann Patchett

 The Heirs, Susan Rieger

 Rupert’s rise from British orphan to Yale Law grad to upper crust New York socialite is a stretch.
 He & wife Eleanor had 5 sons who were indistinguishable.
 Rupert & Eleanor’s relationship was supposedly based on great sex.
-Yet they were not connected.
-Yet they were.
-What?!
+Yet they didn’t seem connected.
 Eleanor is held up as a perfect wife and mother despite many suitors for her attention.
-So.
-Yup.
-A soap opera.
+Kinda like a strange soap opera.
 However, there were a few scenes with Jim, the surgeon and his wife, and their parents that were read-out-loud funny.
-Stalker alert!

 The Marriage of Opposites, Alice Hoffman

 History meets Harlequin Romance.
 The story of Jews from Paris living in St. Thomas in the 1800’s.
 One of the women happens to be the mother of Camille Pissarro, the famous artist, but that is an afterthought to the romance plot.
-Island life history well done.
+Island life and its history interesting.

 Fates and Furies, Lauren Groff

 I almost put this book down a third of the way through.
 But, I read reviews that said that second part “Furies” was worth continuing.
 It was to some extent.
 I can’t say that I’m left caring about the characters.
 Mathilde is complicated but not evil enough to be interesting.
 She was deceptive to her hapless husband and cruel in many ways.
 Lotto (hated the name) was not that compelling.
 This couple came together as abandoned children deprived of parental love, and overcame some of it.
 They kept lots of secrets and there were holes in their souls.
 Redemptive denouement weak.